REBELinBLUE/kube-guide/3-tutorial.md

 Now let's see how the *ReplicaSets* work.
 Change the image tag from `purple` to `blue` and then apply the file again.
 Whilst you will see the same *Pod* behaviour as deleting a *Pod*, you will also see that there are now 2 *ReplicaSets*

+FIXME: Add something about image pull policy and latest tag

 ```bash
 NAME                               DESIRED   CURRENT   READY   AGE     CONTAINERS   IMAGES                                SELECTOR
 replicaset.apps/kuard-5b89578678   1         1         1       46s     kuard        gcr.io/kuar-demo/kuard-amd64:blue     app=kuard,pod-template-hash=5b89578678